-- A marriage or divorce,
+- · A marriage or divorce,

 - The birth or adoption of a child,

 - A change in work status for you or your spouse/partner,

 - The death of your spouse/partner or a dependent child, or

 - The loss of coverage in another plan.

 If you experience a qualified life event, you must make any covered dependent changes within 31 days of the qualified life event.
-Proof of relationship for each dependent you enroll for the first time must be scanned, uploaded and attached at the end of your elections.
+Changes made must be consistent with the type of event.
+For example, if you gain a dependent, you may add the dependent to your current plan, but you may not change plans.
+Proof of relationship for each dependent you enroll for the first time must be scanned, uploaded, and attached at the end of your elections.

-Please visit humanresources.uchicago.edu/lifework for information on the steps you may need to take should you experience changes in your life or on the job in 2020.
+Please visit humanresources.uchicago.edu/lifework for information on the steps you may need to take should you experience changes in your life or on the job in 2021.